Jasminezhang1/GithubTest/README.md

 # GithubTest
-this is a practice for github, how to upload the code
+this is a remote , see if it will be pulled to the local!"